WUJJU/DoubleIndexPQ/README.md

 	1. Add a car
 		*  This will (one at a time) prompt the user for all of the above-listed attributes of a car to keep track of
 	1. Update a car
-		*  This option will propmt the user for the VIN number of a car to update, and then ask the user if they would like to update 1) the price of the car, 2) the mileage of the car, or 3) the color of the car
+		*  This option will prompt the user for the VIN number of a car to update, and then ask the user if they would like to update 1) the price of the car, 2) the mileage of the car, or 3) the color of the car
 	1. Remove a specific car from consideration
 		*  This option will prompt the user for the VIN number of a car to remove from the data structure (e.g., if it is no longer for sale)
 		*  Note that this mean you will need to support removal of cars other than the minimum (price or mileage) car